-- Neighbourhood Parks are intended to primarily serve local residents within a 10 minute walk (approximately 800 metres) and shall have a minimum area of 1.5 hectares. - 2.
-Plan Neighbourhood Parks as focal points of neighbourhoods, preferably centrally located at the terminus of a major street or at the corner of a main intersection, and within walking distance of schools and other community amenities and destinations. - 3.
-Ensure Neighbourhood Parks have significant frontage on adjacent streets to promote views and reinforce their focal nature.
-Street frontage shall not be less than 30% of the park perimeter. - 4.
-Locate Neighbourhood Parks adjacent to school sites, where appropriate, to allow for shared amenities, such as parking lots and recreational fields.
+- Neighbourhood Parks are intended to primarily serve local residents within a 10 minute walk (approximately 800 metres) and shall generally be between 1.5 to 2.0 hectares in size

+- Plan Neighbourhood Parks as focal points

+of neighbourhoods, preferably centrally

+located at the terminus of a major street or

+at the corner of a main intersection, and

+within walking distance of schools and other

+community amenities and destinations.

+- Ensure Neighbourhood Parks have significant frontage on adjacent streets to promote views and reinforce their focal nature.
+Street frontage shall not be less than 30% of the park perimeter.

+- 4. Locate Neighbourhood Parks adjacent to school sites, where appropriate, to allow for shared amenities, such as parking lots and recreational fields.
 Recreational fields shall be constructed using appropriate durable turf treatments to minimize maintenance and extend the life of the field.

-- 5. Provide on-street parking adjacent to the park to create a barrier edge.
+- Provide on-street parking adjacent to the park to create a barrier edge.
 Parking can be either lay-by parking or on-street, depending on the scale of the park and the nature of the streetscape. - 6.
-The backing of residential lots onto Neighbourhood Parks is discouraged. - 7.
-Coordinate the design of park structures, such as gazebos, with other neighbourhood elements such as transit stops and community mail boxes. - Include a range of active and passive recreation, such as playgrounds, courts, walkways, seating, planting areas, and/or natural or cultural features in Neighbourhood Parks. - Provide bicycle parking in Neighbourhood Parks.
+The backing of residential lots onto Neighbourhood Parks is discouraged. - Coordinate the design of park structures, such as gazebos, with other neighbourhood elements such as transit stops and community mail boxes. - Include a range of active and passive recreation, such as playgrounds, courts, walkways, seating, planting areas, and/or natural or cultural features in Neighbourhood Parks. - Provide bicycle parking in Neighbourhood Parks.
 Bike racks should be accessible and conveniently located adjacent to play areas and park entrances, with hard surfaces under the bike rack.

-Residential fronting onto the neighbourhood park, with areas for seating and shade.
+Residential fronting onto the Neighbourhood Park, with areas for seating and shade.